 At one point, we were offered an opportunity to manage a HUD apartment building down the alleyway from the Temple.
 About two years later, we were offered to manage the building right next to the Temple.
 And then, in October 1977, we were asked if we would be willing to go to the Agricultural Project in Guyana.
 Rhonda was a lot braver than I was in that she was willing to go and to take Ishi with her.

 The initial plan as it was laid out in a few of our PC meetings was that after a short time, I was to be flown down to the project.
 However, my time of departure was six months later – in April 1978 – and by that time I had gotten into to an unhealthy sexual relationship with another woman in the Bay Area.
 At one point I called to confess to Rhonda via shortwave radio, and I know for a fact that my relationship with Rhonda was broken.
 It didn’t matter that I had repented and asked for forgiveness, she was never the same with me, even when I went down in Jonestown.
 And I cannot blame her, because her biological father had done the similar act to her mother.
 By the time I was flown back to the United States as a personal bodyguard to Jones’ wife Marceline, Rhonda and I had not really had time to ourselves to talk about my mistake.
 I regret that I did not even get a chance to tell her, that if anything was to go cockeyed, to run like hell into the jungle with Ishi!

 Rhonda was a caring woman and wonderful mother to our son.
 I carry that in my soul forever.

 (Hue Fortson was the Associate Pastor of Peoples Temple in Los Angeles at the time of the deaths in Guyana.
 His wife Rhonda and his son Hue Ishi died on November 18th.
+His other article in this edition of the jonestown report is Losing Anger.
 His complete collection of writings for this website be found here.
 He may be reached at email@example.com.)